SEND Offer at Lyneham Primary School

 - Evaluation of interventions at least 3x yearly based on the assess-plan-do-review model.
 Mid-point checks take place where appropriate.

-- Tracking of pupil progress in terms of teacher assessment-daily through AfL grids and standardised tests– 3x yearly.
+- Tracking of pupil progress in terms of teacher assessment-daily through AfL grids and some standardised tests e.g. Salford Reading Ages, Sandwell Maths– 3x yearly.

-- Progress of children with speech and language needs is assessed and reviewed using the traffic lights monitoring sheet.
+- Progress of children with speech and language needs is assessed and reviewed using the traffic lights monitoring sheet if they have SALT targets set by a therapist.
+The WellComm assessment system is used for those without.

 - What are the arrangements for supporting pupils moving between phases of education?